isomerpages/psd-publicservice/index.md

       button: See what we do
       url: /what-we-do/explore-sectors/
       alt: Image alt text
-      title: "It's about shaping Singapore’s future and yours. "
+      title: It's about shaping Singapore’s future and yours.
       image: /images/02_mss_420x440.jpg
       subtitle: It's more than just a job.
   - infocols: